tonethar/IGME-110-Fall-2025/documents/p3-wireframe-feedback-script.md

-# P3 - Wireframe Feedback Form
+# P3 - Wireframe Feedback Script
 **Overview**
 - Today we are conducting *Qualitative Usability Testing*
 - *Qualitative* refers to the data type we are collecting (words, thoughts, and opinions, NOT numbers like error rates that are *Quantitative*)